September is Library Card Sign-Up Month in Summit County

 Utility bill addressed to applicant at current address

-Bank book, check book or savings account book containing current local address
+Bank book, check book, savings account book containing current local address

 Applicant’s name listed in current phone book white page